CAREER LADDER GRANT PROGRAM & WILDCAT TLC

 Examples of Acceptable / Unacceptable Activities

 The Logan-Rogersville R-VIII School District shall create an assessment committee consisting of educators, administrators and patrons to annually assess the success of the District Career Ladder Program.
 They will report to the Board of Education each year at the regular May meeting regarding the benefits for school and students, and teacher interest and participation.
-In addition, the Logan-Rogersville School District will report on the Career Ladder Grant Program to the Department of Elementary and Secondary Education upon request.
+In addition, the Logan-Rogersville School District will collect and make available the following data sources upon request to the Department of Elementary and Secondary Education:

 Appeals for approval or denial of application and initial placement on the Career Ladder Program, including the right to substantive and procedural appeals of the local comprehensive, performance-based evaluation process.
 Procedures will include, but not limited to;